tuxmachine/gas-sync/README.md

 If I (or you) have any spare time, these are some features that would be nice to add

 * Prevent accidentally overwriting local/remote changes - Possibly show a diff before push/pull'ing
+* Default to first remote if we've got only 1 remote
 * Ability to execute GAS function using the Execution API
-* Tweak the default eslintrc to improve compatibility with GAS editor

 # Disclaimer